flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/switching.md

 ## Description

-To have maximal redundancy A320 pilots can switch backup computers or data sources to be used for either the Captain's or First Officer's displays.
+To have maximal redundancy, A320 pilots can switch backup computers or data sources to be used for either the Captain's or First Officer's displays.

 ## Usage